-Selena Gomez, The Weeknd And Bella Hadid All In Paris At The Same Time
+Selena Gomez, The Weeknd, And Bella Hadid All In Paris At The Same Time

 It was reported that Bella Hadid was pretty upset with Selena Gomez when news broke that the “Come & Get It” singer had been going out on dates with her ex-boyfriend.
-Although Bella and The Weeknd broke up at the end of 2016, they had split up and got back together before.
-Apparently, Bella didn’t see the breakup as being permanent so when she saw her former man looking cozier than ever with Gomez, that must have stung pretty bad.
+Although Bella and The Weeknd broke up at the end of 2016, they had split up and gotten back together before.
+Apparently, Bella didn’t see the breakup as being permanent, so when she saw her former man looking cozier than ever with Gomez, that must have stung pretty bad.

-Selena Gomez is the only one of the three that is in Paris but not for work.
-It seems that she is just following her new boyfriend The Weeknd around during at least part of his world tour.
-There has been speculation that Selena popped up alongside Abel in Paris to keep an eye on him since Bella Hadid isn’t too far away.
+Selena Gomez is the only one of the three who isn’t in Paris for work.
+It seems that she is just following The Weeknd around during at least part of his world tour.
+There have been rumors that Selena popped up alongside Abel in Paris to keep an eye on him since Bella Hadid isn’t too far away.
 According to TMZ, Bella’s Paris hotel is just a short walk from where Selena is staying with The Weeknd.
 Is it possible that Selena is worried that if she had let her man come to Paris alone, he might be hooking up with his ex-girlfriend behind her back?

-Whether they want to or not, Selena and The Weekend might run into Bella Hadid in Paris no matter what.
-On Monday night.
-Selena and her man were seen getting drinks together at La Reserve before getting into a black car together.
+Whether they want to or not, Selena and The Weeknd might run into Bella Hadid in Paris no matter what.
+On Monday night, Selena and her man were seen getting drinks together at La Reserve before getting into a black car together.
 Bella is staying just a short walk away at the George V Hotel.

 A post shared by Bella Hadid (@bellahadid) on